Ricco48/Emotion-Dataset-from-Indonesian-Public-Opinion/README.md

 If you only want to perform feature/token extraction, it's recommended to perform data normalization first.

 ## Additional Information
-To access this dataset research paper in order to get a more elaborate understanding, please access the DOI: **DOI NUMBER** (COMING SOON)
+To access this dataset research paper in order to get a more elaborate understanding, please access the DOI: https://doi.org/10.1016/j.dib.2022.108465

 ## Paper References
 1. P. R. Shaver, U. Murdaya, & R. Chris Fraley, Structure of the Indonesian Emotion Lexicon, Asian J. of Soc.
 Psyc.
 4 (2001) 201-224. https://doi.org/10.1111/1467-839X.00086.